 Language change is a type of variation pertaining to the diachronic axis.
-Yet any instance of language change, whatever its nature (phonetic, syntactic...), results from a particular case of synchronic variation (competing phonetic realisations, competing syntactic constructions...).
+Yet any language change, whatever its nature (phonetic, syntactic...), results from a particular case of synchronic variation (competing phonetic realisations, competing syntactic constructions...).
 The articulation of diachronic and synchronic variation is influenced to a large extent by both language-internal factors (i.e. generalisation of context-specific facts) and/or external factors (determined by social class, register, domain, and other types of variation).

 Very few computational models of language change have been developed.
 Simple deterministic finite-state-based phonetic evolution models have been used in different contexts.
-The PIElexicon project [62] uses such models to automatically generate forms attested in (classical) Indo-European languages but is based on a idiosyncrasic and inacceptable reconstruction of the Proto-Indo-European language.
-Probabilistic finite-state models have also been used for automatic cognate detection and proto-form reconstruction, for example by [53] and [58].
+The PIElexicon project [78] uses such models to automatically generate forms attested in (classical) Indo-European languages but is based on an idiosyncratic and unacceptable reconstruction of the Proto-Indo-European language.
+Probabilistic finite-state models have also been used for automatic cognate detection and proto-form reconstruction, for example by [61] and [69].
 Such models rely on a good understanding of the phonetic evolution of the languages at hand.

-In ALMAnaCH, we focus on modelling phonetic, morphological and lexical diachronic evolution, with an emphasis on computational etymological research and on the computational modelling of the evolution of morphological systems (morphological grammar and morphological lexicon).
-These efforts are in direct interaction with sub-strand 3b (development of lexical resources).
-We go beyond the above-mentioned purely phonetic models of language and lexicon evolution, as they fail to take into account a number of crucial dimensions, among which: (1) spelling, spelling variation and the relationship between spelling and phonetics; (2) synchronic variation (geographical, genre-related, etc.); (3) morphology, especially through intra-paradigmatic and inter-paradigmatic analogical levelling phenomena, (4) lexical creation, including via affixal derivation, back-formation processes and borrowings.
+In ALMAnaCH, our goal is to work on modelling phonetic, morphological and lexical diachronic evolution, with an emphasis on computational etymological research and on the computational modelling of the evolution of morphological systems (morphological grammar and morphological lexicon).
+These efforts will be in direct interaction with sub-strand 3b (development of lexical resources).
+We want to go beyond the above-mentioned purely phonetic models of language and lexicon evolution, as they fail to take into account a number of crucial dimensions, among which: (1) spelling, spelling variation and the relationship between spelling and phonetics; (2) synchronic variation (geographical, genre-related, etc.); (3) morphology, especially through intra-paradigmatic and inter-paradigmatic analogical levelling phenomena, (4) lexical creation, including via affixal derivation, back-formation processes and borrowings.

 We apply our models to two main tasks.
-The first task, for example in the context of the ANR project Profiterole, consists in predicting non-attested or non-documented words at a certain date based on attestations of older or newer stages of the same word (e.g., predicting a non-documented Middle French word based on its Vulgar Latin and Old French predecessors and its Modern French successor).
-Morphological models and lexical diachronic evolution models provide independent ways to perform the same predictions, thus reinforcing our hypotheses or pointing to new challenges.
+The first task, as developed for example in the context of the ANR project Profiterole, consists in predicting non-attested or non-documented words at a certain date based on attestations of older or newer stages of the same word (e.g., predicting a non-documented Middle French word based on its Vulgar Latin and Old French predecessors and its Modern French successor).
+Morphological models and lexical diachronic evolution models will provide independent ways to perform the same predictions, thus reinforcing our hypotheses or pointing to new challenges.

 The second application task is computational etymology and proto-language reconstruction.
-Our lexical diachronic evolution models are to be paired with semantic resources (wordnets, word embeddings, and other corpus-based statistical information).
-This makes it possible to formally validate or suggest etymological or cognate relations between lexical entries from different languages of a same language family, provided they are all inherited.
-Such an approach could also be adapted to include the automatic detection of borrowings from one language to the other (e.g. for studying the non-inherited layers in the Ancient Greek lexicon).
-In the longer term, we intend to investigate the feasibility of the automatic (unsupervised) acquisition of phonetic change models, especially when provided with lexical data for numerous languages from the same language family.
+Our lexical diachronic evolution models will be paired with semantic resources (wordnets, word embeddings, and other corpus-based statistical information).
+This will allow us to formally validate or suggest etymological or cognate relations between lexical entries from different languages of a same language family, provided they are all inherited.
+Such an approach could also be adapted to include the automatic detection of borrowings from one language to another (e.g. for studying the non-inherited layers in the Ancient Greek lexicon).
+In the longer term, we will investigate the feasibility of the automatic (unsupervised) acquisition of phonetic change models, especially when provided with lexical data for numerous languages from the same language family.

-These lines of research rely on etymological datasets and standards for representing etymological information, for which see Section 3.4.2.
+These lines of research will rely on etymological data sets and standards for representing etymological information (see Section 3.4.2).